Cinzano Logo

 Cinzano Logo 1966

-The multi-colored rectangular base disappeared – only the inscription remained.
-After the update, it was dominated by bright red, and white was used in a limited way – in the form of narrow stripes drawn inside each letter.
-Because of this design, the logo resembled a neon sign.
+The multicolored rectangular base disappeared, leaving only the inscription.
+After the update, it was predominantly bright red, with white used sparingly – in the form of narrow stripes drawn inside each letter.
+Thanks to this design, the logo resembled a neon sign.

 1974 – 1990